Demographics of Berlin: History

 In the context of the more general huge population movements in immediately post-war Germany, a significant part of Berlin's pre-war population permanently resettled to other parts of Germany or abroad.
 A 1946 census counted 436,600 Berliners in the western occupation zones and 306,823 in the Soviet zone.
 In 1950, this number had risen to 518,218 in what had now become the Federal Republic.
 Since the end of World War II, the city population has been fluctuating between 3 and 3.5 million, with a low of less than 3.1 million from the mid-1970s to mid-1980s.
 Between 1950 and 1961, so between the establishment of the Soviet-backed German Democratic Republic and the construction of the Berlin Wall, most of the losses were incurred by East Berlin, while West Berlin showed modest growth of 2.3%.

 Moving to West Berlin was attractive for those from West Germany who wished to avoid the draft from 1957 to 1990, because the special administrative status of the city meant that the draft could not be enforced there.

 Asylum policies in West Berlin triggered waves of immigration during the 1960s and 1970s.
 Berlin is home to about 250,000 Turks (especially in Kreuzberg, Neukölln and Wedding, a locality in the borough of Mitte), the largest Turkish community outside Turkey.

 During the 1990s, the Aussiedlergesetze enabled immigration to Germany of residents of the former Soviet Union.
 Ethnic Germans from countries from the former Soviet Union make up the largest portion of the Russian-speaking community.
 Immigration continues from a number of Western countries, particularly by young people from Germany and other parts of Europe.

+The number of Arabic speakers in Berlin could be higher than 150,000.
+There are at least 40,000 Berliners with Syrian citizenship, third only behind Turkish and Polish citizens.
+The 2015 refugee crisis made Berlin Europe's capital of Arab culture.

+Berlin is among the cities in Germany that have received the biggest amount of refugees after the 2022 Russian invasion of Ukraine.
+As of November 2022, estimated 85,000 Ukrainian refugees were registered in Berlin, making Berlin the most popular destination of Ukrainian refugees in Germany.

+According to estimates by the state government, Berlin's population is expected to grow to 4.006.000 inhabitants in the year 2040.
+The expected growth is entirely the result of domestic and international migration as deaths are forecast to exceed live births.